javierarce/kindle-to-arena/README.md

 # Kindle to Are.na

-Send your Kindle's highlights and notes to Are.na
+Send your Kindle's highlights and notes to [Are.na](https://are.na).

 ![Example](/public/example.png "Example")